 In 1995, a pair of twins, Brielle and Kyrie Jackson, were born 12 weeks premature.
 Each weighed only about 2 pounds.
 One of them was not expected to survive.

 At three weeks old, one twin went into critical condition.
-Her heartbeat was soaring.
+Her heart rate was soaring.
 Her oxygen level was dropping quickly, and she was turning blue.
 The nurses tried everything, but nothing worked.
 They were about to lose her.

-Then one nurse decided to put the stronger twin next to her sister in the same incubator, a novel procedure that has never been done before at the time in the US.
+Then one nurse, Gale Kasparian, decided to put the stronger twin next to her sister in the same incubator, a novel procedure that has never been done before at the time in the US.
 The standard practice at that time was to place twin babies in separate incubators to reduce the risk of infection.

-Once the twins were together, the stronger one put her arm around her sister.
-Then the breathing and vital signs of the weaker twin instantly stabilized.
+Once the twins were together, the baby snuggled up to Kyrie, the stronger twin.
+As soon as Kyrie put her arm around her sister, the vital signs including breathing and heart rate of the weaker twin instantly stabilized.
 They called this the rescuing hug.

 Without this rescuing hug, the weaker twin baby wouldn’t have survived.